aburnsy/data-engineering-zoomcamp-2024/Week_1/Docker/postgreSQL/docker_polars/README.md

 1. Improve configuration management

 In the current implementation, our script would fail if we passed a table with no corresponding schema.py file.
 It would be nice to have a config management script setup with proper defaults for the necessary inputs.

 2. Push postgres info to a config file

 Similar to (1) above.
 Passing the host, port etc. is redundant.

 3. Use SOLID on main() function

-Using SOLID principles (which are generally for OOP but can be applied to functional paradigm also) we could improve the flow in the main function.
+Using SOLID principles (which are generally for OOP but can be applied to the functional paradigm also), we could improve the flow in the main function.

 4. Add Unit Testing

 We could add unit tests to our functions after we have applied SOLID principles.